What to Expect After Wrist Fracture:

 Leave the post-operative dressing on till you come back to the clinic for dressing removal and placing of a brace or cast, which will be around 9-14 days after your surgery.
 You can start a gentle range of motion exercises with your fingers only.
 This should consist of lightly flexing and extending your fingers.
 You can use your hand for light activities like eating, dressing, typing, etc.

 Schedule a post-operative appointment for 9 to14 days after the surgery.
-At this visit, your post-operative dressing are removed.
+At this visit, your post-operative dressing is removed.
 Your sutures also will be removed at this time.
 A cast can be applied at this visit, or if the internal fixation enables for early motion, a removable splint can be applied.